Auri-Fex/Halcova/norbela/world/overview.md

 ## Magical Depletion & Restoration

 Arcane density can be measured with special instruments or rituals.
 Restoration is possible through rest periods, careful management, or arcane remediation (rituals, planting magical flora, or introducing stabilizing artifacts).
-Some areas may become permanently depleted (arcane deserts) or, rarely, overcharged (arcane fonts).
+Some areas may become permanently depleted (shisolak deserts) or, rarely, overcharged (shibak fonts).

 ## Competing Magical Physics Schools